 Have you ever wondered how to choose the right watercolor brush for your painting?
 If yes, you are at the right spot.

 Choosing a watercolor brush from a store or catalog can be overwhelming, given the unlimited choice of brushes around.
-Making the right decision is important because other than the paper you use, the choice of watercolor brush is the next most important tool for watercolor painting.
+Other than the paper you use, the choice of water brush color is the next most important tool for watercolor painting.

 To help you cut through the clutter, we will walk you through five key considerations to keep in mind when choosing a good watercolor brush, so you are equipped to create a beautiful piece of art.